 Each student will be loaned a European cellular telephone for use during the program.
 These phones will receive calls free of charge, and text messages can be sent and received very inexpensively.
 In order to make telephone calls, students have to purchase phone cards and enter credit into the phones.
 Note that these phones should be used for making local calls only; the cost of making international calls is high.
 However, the phones can receive international calls free of charge.
 Phones must be returned on the last day of the program, along with the charger and instruction booklet.
 A security deposit of $100 is required.

-The cost of the program EXCLUDES TUITION AND TECHNOLOGY FEE, both of which need to be paid separately and directly to the UGA Bursar’s Office.
-Tuition varies depending on a student’s year in school.
-Last year, tuition costs ranged from $1218 to $1416.
-There will probably be a slight increase this year – the University does not set tuition rates until April.
+The cost of the program EXCLUDES TUITION AND TECHNOLOGY FEE, both of which need to be paid separately and directly to the UGA Bursar's Office.
+Tuition varies depending on a student's year in school.
+Tuition costs for this year are approximately $1770.
+These are subject to small changes as the university sets tuition rates across the system.
 Note that HOPE does cover a portion of tuition, if you qualify for the HOPE Scholarship.
-Please check with the Bursar’s Office to determine your specific tuition cost.
+Please check with the Bursar's Office to determine your specific tuition cost.
 Students must enroll in both courses.

 The cost of the program for in-state students is $3,850 and $4,100 for students who are neither in the University of Georgia System nor residents of Georgia.